 While these points constitute the merits of using Power BI,

 There are a few disadvantages when one uses Power BI and they are:

 Even when Power BI seems to have these many disadvantages, it is still one of the most popular and most-used forums for accessing, storing, sharing, and editing data across the globe.

 [ Do you Know -- What is Power BI Slicer ]

 One needs Power BI :

-Accessing, analysing and monitoring the required data from any application or device.
+Accessing, analyzing, and monitoring the required data from any application or device.

-Developing an interesting set of data with more visuals, graphs and other extra elements which help in explaining the concept behind those stored data, better.
+Developing an interesting set of data with more visuals, graphs, and other extra elements helps in explaining the concept behind those stored data, better.

 Creating attractive and informative reports and